aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 * [EKS Karpenter Workshop](https://www.eksworkshop.com/beginner/085_scaling_karpenter/set_up_the_provisioner/)

 ## Create a cluster that includes Karpenter
-Follow these instrucitons to use Terraform to create a cluster and add Karpenter:
+Follow these instructions to use Terraform to create a cluster and add Karpenter:

 * [Amazon EKS Blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints): Follow a basic [Getting Started](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.18.0/getting-started/) guide and also add modules and add-ons.
 This includes a [Karpenter](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.18.0/add-ons/karpenter/) add-on that lets you bypass the instructions in this guide for setting up Karpenter.